 - No restrictions on right to work in the UK and willingness to undertake travel.

-- Cover letter explaining how you meet the requirements of the role and why you are applying (1 page max);
+- A covering letter explaining how you meet the requirements for the role and why you are applying (1 page max);

-- CV (2 pages max), with details of relevant experience;
+- CV with details of relevant experience (2 pages max);

 - The completed task.
-Please note that there might be an additional task on the day of the interview for short-listed candidates
+Please note that there may be an additional task on the day of the interview for short-listed candidates.

 Applications should be sent by e-mail to email@example.com